shinjanpaul/irctc-backend-django/README.md

-# 🚂 IRCTC Mini Backend System
+# 🚂 RailConnect – IRCTC Inspired Reservation System

 A simplified backend system inspired by IRCTC, built using **Django** and **Django REST Framework**.
 The project supports user authentication, train search, seat booking with Razorpay payments, and analytics.